 Extensive expertise in R&D, Product Development & Quality Control

 2nd SECTION: Personal Details (États Civil)

-Normally located at or near the top of your CV is your name.
-The French take it a step further and include some additional details, very personal details that you would never see on a North American résumé or CV such as:
+Normally located near or at the top of your CV is your name.
+The French take it a step further and include some additional details, very personal details that you would never see on a North American résumé or CV, such as: